United Airlines to offer Covid-19 testing for some passengers - KESQ

 In a pilot testing program that the airline plans to extend to other destinations, United will offer testing for Hawaii-bound passengers beginning October 15 out of San Francisco.

-United said it will use a rapid, 15-minute test administered by GoHealth Urgent Care at the airport, and will also offer customers a mail-in option from clinical testing company Color that can be completed in the days before departure.
+United said it will use a rapid, 15-minute test administered by GoHealth Urgent Care at the airport.

+United previously offered a mail-in test option, but the state of Hawaii will not accept those results.

-The normally tourism-driven island state is currently seeing 70% fewer flights, 91% less TSA checkpoint traffic, and 94% less travel into the state compared to usual, according to numbers from Airlines for America.
+The normally tourism-driven island state is seeing 70% fewer flights, 91% less TSA checkpoint traffic, and 94% less travel into the state compared with usual, according to numbers from Airlines for America.

 United plans to expand customer testing to other destinations and US airports later this year, according to the airline’s announcement.

-The International Air Transport Association on Tuesday called for coronavirus testing at the airport as a requirement for all passengers and airplane crew members before international flights.
+On September 22, the International Air Transport Association called for coronavirus testing at the airport as a requirement for all passengers and airplane crew members before international flights.

 The group, which represents about 290 airlines worldwide, called on governments to set up and fund the testing regimen.